LSSTDESC/OpSimSummary/README.md

 - pandas
 - numpy
 - sqlalchemy
-- ipython notebook (only to run example files)
+- ipython notebook (Optional) only to run example files)
-- lsst.sims.maf (The example can be run, if you already know the propID corresponding to the proposal you want)
+- lsst.sims.maf (Optional) The example can be run, if you already know the propID corresponding to the proposal you want)

 Everything other than lsst.sims.maf is part of the anaconda python distribution and available on pip.
 For lsst.sims.maf installation instructions, see the confluence page.
 # Running